quantumlib/Stim/glue/stimflow/doc/api.md

         end: Defaults to None (empty).
 The stabilizer that the flow ends as, at the end of the circuit.
 If the flow ends within the circuit, this should be set to None or an empty PauliMap.
-        ms: Defaults to empty.
+        measurements: Defaults to empty.
 The keys identifying measurements mediate the flow.
             For example, if a stabilizer is measured by a circuit then this would typically be a singleton list containing the measurement that reveals the stabilizer's value.
-        ignore_unmatched_ms: Defaults to False.
+        ignore_unknown_measurements: Defaults to False.
 When set to False, unrecognized measurement ids cause the method to raise an exception instead of adding the flow.
 When set to True, unrecognized measurements are silently discarded.
         center: Defaults to None (unused).
 Optional metadata specifying coordinates for the flow.
-Typically these coordinates will end up being exposed as the parens args on the DETECTOR instruction created when producing a stim circuit.
+Typically, these coordinates will end up being exposed as the parens args on the DETECTOR instruction created when producing a stim circuit.
 When not specified, the coordinates will instead be inferred in some heuristic way.
         flags: Defaults to empty.
 Hashable equatable values associated with the flow.
 When